ianepperson/filestorage/README.md

 # True
 ```

-When saving a file, the save methods return the text of the filename that was saved.
-Some handlers and filters might adjust the filename in different ways and
-the return value for the save methods give you that feedback.
+Handlers and filters might adjust the filename in the process of storing the file.
+The return value gives you feedback of the actual name of the file that was saved to the store.
+This might be useful for storing in a database for later reference.

 You can set and reset the handler several times.
-When you want to lock in the configuration, you need to finalize the store.
+When you want to lock in the configuration and prevent further changes, you need to finalize the store.
-When you do so, it will check to ensure that the handler is set for the root and any sub-configurations.
-If any handler is
-missing, the finalization will throw a configuration error.
+When you do so, all handlers and filters will validate their configuration and if any handlers are missing a configuration error will be thrown.
 Any attempts to set a handler after this step will throw an error.
+This ensures that the store is properly set up once and only once.

 ```python
 store.finalize_config()